apostrophecms/apostrophe/packages/seo/README.md

 ### Sitemap Installation

 > [!TIP]
-> Installations of the sitemap module is optional, but highly recommended for better search rankings
+> Installation of the sitemap module is optional, but highly recommended for better search rankings

 Install the companion sitemap module for XML sitemap generation: